 The only way to go is up

-“If I cannot scale X or Y,” said Luca Fasoli, VP of memory product solutions at Western Digital, “the only way to go is up.”
+“If I cannot scale X or Y,” said Luca Fasoli, SVP of memory product solutions, silicon technology and manufacturing at Western Digital, “the only way to go is up.”

 Fasoli brought his bright Italian tenor to the complex subject of 3D NAND, starting with the basics.
 The core of a charge trap device is an insulator layer that can trap electrons and charge negatively, he explained.
 In the technology’s early days, each cell worked like an infinitesimal physical manifestation of binary code, storing only two levels.
 But flash has moved beyond binary (known as X1), on to double (X2), triple (X3), and quadruple (X4) level cell storage.
 Each bit increase has required adding twice as many cell states, a movement indebted to 3D NAND.